-In the Science Learning Area, students will learn to investigate, understand and communicate about the physical, biological and technological world and value the processes that support life on our planet.
-Science will help students to become critical thinkers by encouraging them to evaluate the use of Science in society and the application of Science in daily life.
+Students will learn to investigate, understand and communicate about the physical, biological and technological world and value the processes that support life on our planet.
+Year 10 Science will help students to become critical thinkers by encouraging them to evaluate the use of Science in society and the application of Science in daily life.
 In preparation for Senior School, students will be placed in pathways in Year 10.
 These placements are made on the basis of Year 10 achievement, State Testing and NAPLAN results.
 Students will need to ensure their achievement in this year is reflective of both their ability and aspiration.